Glossary

 Surgery performed to remove a diseased portion of the fallopian tube and reconnect the two ends; sterilisation reversal.

-Turner’s Syndrome
+Turner’s syndrome

 The most common genetic defect contributing to female fertility problems.
 The ovaries fail to form and appear as slender threads of atrophic ovarian tissue, referred to as streak ovaries.
-Karyotyping will reveal that this woman has only one female (X) chromosome instead of two.
+Karyotyping will reveal that the woman has only one female (X) chromosome instead of two.

 U

-Ultrasound
+Ultrasound / Ultrasonography

 Umbilical cord